hupe13/extensions-leaflet-map-github/readme.md

 ## Changelog

-### 4.3.1 / 240xxx
+### 4.3.1 / 24062x

-* elevation: units and labels
+* elevation: units
-* parentgroup: realized with Leaflet.Control.Layers.Tree, works now with markercluster and geojson.
+* parentgroup: realized with Leaflet.Control.Layers.Tree, works with markercluster and geojson also now.

 ### Previous